mikera/core.matrix/README.md

 Experimental N-dimensional Array / Matrix / Vector API for Clojure.

-Like NumPy, but for Clojure.
+Like NumPy, but with more parentheses.

 The idea is to provide a common abstraction for matrix maths in Clojure, independent of underlying implementations.
 If it works, there would be an option to